PR-research-data-tools/NLBSE-comment-analysis-neon-pipeline/README.md

 The baseline classifiers are coined as STACC and proposed by [Al-Kaswan et al.](https://arxiv.org/abs/2302.13681)

-The summary of the baseline results is found in `baseline_results_summary.xlsx` can be found in the [NLBSE’23 tool competition](https://nlbse2023.github.io/tools/) and in the [NLBSE'24 tool competition](https://nlbse2024.github.io/tools/) repositories.
+The summary of the baseline results is found in `baseline_results_summary.xlsx` can be found in the [NLBSE’23 tool competition](https://nlbse2023.github.io/tools/) and in the [NLBSE'24 tool competition](https://nlbse2024.github.io/tools/), [NLBSE'24=5 tool competition](https://nlbse2025.github.io/tools/) repositories.

-We provide a notebook to [train our baseline classifiers](STACC_baseline.ipynb) and to [run the evaluations](https://colab.research.google.com/drive/1lvXuzdl_vSwMTCGIEfqTyQC1nzl22WCy?usp=sharing).
+We provide a notebook to [train our baseline classifiers](STACC_baseline.ipynb) and to [run the evaluations](https://colab.research.google.com/drive/1GhpyzTYcRs8SGzOMH3Xb6rLfdFVUBN0P?usp=sharing).